malcolm-kee/dine-in/README.md

 Web service for restaurant seating management system.

+- a REST service
+- a queue service using Redis
+- a WebSocket service

 ## Get Started

 There are two ways to start the services of this project: